ZinkDigital/boson/README.md

 * Scala ArrayBuffer

 ### BsValue
-BsValue is a trait representing any return type of the parser.
-This type is extended by case classes that represent the possible outputs of the parser.
+BsValue is a trait representing any return type of the Boson.
+This type is extended by case classes that represent the possible outputs of the Boson.
 * BsNumber
 * BsSeq
 * BsBoolean